Object ID

 Origin

-The vessel closely resembles that of Greek Aryballos.
-Small vessels like this one were generally used to hold perfume or other oils.
-In most cases, the Aryballos were in the shape of a sphere with a round belly or in a ring shape with a whole through the center.
+The vessel closely resembles that of the Greek Aryballos.
+Small vessels like this one were used to hold perfume or other oils.
+In most cases, the Aryballos were in the shape of a sphere with a round belly or a ring shape with a whole through the center.
 This particular vessel contains an image on either side on a flat surface.

 Rights and Reproduction